hiroshima-arc/re_zero_tdd/dev/20190620/k2works/README.md

 > Before you start refactoring, make sure you have a solid suite of tests.
 These tests must be self-checking.

+>  Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.

 ##### Problem

 ##### Try